FBAR Late Filing Options

 - Streamlined Filing Compliance Procedures

 Our links on the available FBAR late filing options provide additional details on each of these options.
 Because the facts and circumstances of taxpayers vary widely, it is truly not a one-size-fits all approach to the selection of an appropriate option.
 A number of factors should be evaluated, preferably with assistance with a professional firm such as Tax Samaritan, however the main factors are an evaluation of risk and potential penalties.

 It is important to note that the last two FBAR late filing options are only applicable if the foreign income related to the foreign accounts has already been reported.
 There is no de minimis threshold for income, rather any income, whether interest income of only $1 or $10,000 must have been reported.
 If you have no reported all income from the foreign accounts, then you would need to look at one of the first two options.
-If you know that you have willfully failed to report and pay tax or if the IRS is likely to view your situation as a case of FBAR willfulness, then OVDP generally will be the recommended option.
 One of the streamlined filing compliance procedures is only a good option if there was not a willful failure to file.